mvolkmann/blog/src/web-dev-tips.md

 <!-- markdownlint-disable MD013 -->

+Whether you are fairly new to web development or you've been practicing for a while, it's always exciting to come across a shortcut or a tip for simplifying your code that you hadn't been aware of before.
+In this article, you'll find a variety of suggestions that will help you improve your craft and your productivity.

-This is a collection of tips related to web development divided into categories.
-It assumes that you already know HTML, CSS, and JavaScript to some extent, but perhaps have not encountered all the tips shared here.
+This collection of web development tips assumes that you already know HTML, CSS, and JavaScript to some extent, but perhaps have forgot or never seen some of the tips shared here.

-All of the examples use vanilla JavaScript to avoid appealing only to users of specific web frameworks.
+All of the examples here use vanilla JavaScript to avoid appealing only to users of specific web frameworks.
-Most of the examples run live in this web page.
+To make the experience more interactive, most of the examples run live in this web page.
 You can also copy the code into a `.html` file and open it in a web browser.

-For information about any fundamental web topics like HTML, CSS, and JavaScript that are not covered here, or to get more detail on topics that are covered here, your first stop should be the {% aTargetBlank
+For information about fundamental web topics like HTML, CSS, and JavaScript that are not covered here, or to get more detail on topics that are covered here, your first stop should be the {% aTargetBlank